SAIKO0000/SAIKO0000/README.md

 <div align="center">

-*"Code is not just about solving problems—it's about crafting elegant solutions that make a meaningful impact on people's lives."*
+*"Code is not just about solving problems - it's about crafting elegant solutions that make a meaningful impact on people's lives."*

 **🎮 Fun Fact:** When I'm not coding, you'll find me reading manga/manhwa or exploring the latest web development frameworks! 📚✨